PostgreSQL Performance Tuning: Optimize Your Database Server

 in postgresql.conf , and (re)start PostgreSQL.

-We also need to make sure that tuned service will start before PostgreSQL service after reboot.
-Edit unit file:
+We also need to ensure that the tuned service starts before the PostgreSQL service and after rebooting.
+So, the next step would be to edit unit file:

 systemctl edit postgresql-13.service